| Title: | Handle Air Quality Data from the European Environment Agency Data Portal |

 A map representing the specified area and the points representing the location of the stations able to detect the specified pollutants.

-class object, produces a list of data frames,
+EEAaq_df data summaryThis function, applied to an EEAaq_df or EEAaq_df_sfc class object, produces a list of data frames,

 containing relevant information about the data, such as descriptive statistics, missing values statistics,